 What do I need to supply in order for my child to use Reading Eggs?

-All you need to supply is a desktop, laptop, tablet or mobile device, internet connection, and the ability to set your child up on the program at least two times per week.
-The program works best on a broadband connection.
+All you need to supply is a desktop, laptop, tablet or mobile device, internet connection, and the ability to set your child up on the programme at least two times per week.
+The programme works best on a broadband connection.